qalle2/cdl-summary/README.md

 1. PRG-ROM log data (16 KiB to 4,080 KiB and a multiple of 16 KiB)
 1. CHR-ROM log data (0 bytes to 2,040 KiB and a multiple of 8 KiB)

-See the FCEUX help (Help &rarr; Help&hellip; &rarr; Debug &rarR; Code/Data Logger) for more information on the file format.
+See the FCEUX help (Help &rarr; Help&hellip; &rarr; Debug &rarr; Code/Data Logger) for more information on the file format.

 ## Examples